Milton To Become Hurricane Tonight, Florida Threat | Weather.com

 Sign up for the Morning Brief email newsletter to get weekday updates from The Weather Channel and our meteorologists.

-Tropical Storm Milton has formed in the Gulf of Mexico and now poses a major hurricane threat to Florida just over a week after Helene pushed through the region.
+Tropical Storm Milton, which formed in the Gulf of Mexico on Saturday, is expected to become a hurricane late Sunday or early Monday.
+The storm is expected to pose a major hurricane threat to Florida by midweek, just over a week after Helene pushed through the region.

-In their first advisory on the new system, the National Hurricane Center said that "there is an increasing risk of life-threatening storm surge and wind impacts for portions of the west coast of the Florida Peninsula beginning late Tuesday or Wednesday."
+The National Hurricane Center says that "there is an increasing risk of life-threatening storm surge and wind impacts for portions of the west coast of the Florida Peninsula beginning late Tuesday or Wednesday."

 (MAPS TRACKER: Track the storm here)

-New storm forms: Shower and thunderstorm activity is getting better organized several hundred miles south of Brownsville at this time.
+Where the storm is currently: Thunderstorm activity is getting better organized several hundred miles south of Brownsville at this time.
 It is expected to move eastward or northeastward toward southwest or central Florida, then into the Atlantic.

-The storm is expected to intensify this weekend and could rapidly intensify into the week ahead.
+The storm is expected to intensify into a hurricane this weekend and could rapidly intensify into the week ahead.

-Much of the current computer guidance suggests that a stronger hurricane threat for Florida is growing and the NHC is currently forecasting the system to approach Florida as a Category 2 or 3 hurricane.
+Much of the current computer guidance suggests that a stronger hurricane threat for Florida is growing, and the NHC is currently forecasting the system to approach Florida as a Category 3+ hurricane.

-Milton is likely to pass well south of the Florida Big Bend and is not expected to bring as much surge as Helene brought.
+Milton may pass well south of the Florida Big Bend and is not expected to bring as much surge as Helene brought to that region.
 That said, some areas that saw storm surge from Helene very well could see storm surge from this system, especially from Pinellas County to Naples.
 There is an outside shot that storm surge could be higher than Helene brought in a location or two, particularly further south.

 Impacts Forecast